NateWr/docs-themeofthecrop/plugins/food-and-drink-menu/user/advanced/page-templates.md

 ---

 *WordPress introduced special post type templates in version 4.7.
-If you theme includes any templates specifically for the `fdm-menu` post type, these will also be available for selection here.*
+If your theme includes any templates specifically for the `fdm-menu` post type, these will also be available for selection here.*